Nocrex/demo-analysis/README.md

       "pa_delta": -180.0,
       "va_delta": 49.61875915527344
     }
+  }
+]
 ```
-<p style="font-size: smaller; color: gray">These are real detections against real cheaters, but the Steam IDs have been substituted for now-deleted bot accounts.</p>
+These are real detections against real cheaters, but the Steam IDs have been substituted for now-deleted bot accounts.

 In production, the `-q` flag is used to silence all debug info, leaving only the detection output in stdout.